 Pi Wars 2020 is going to be an absolute train wreck – at least that’s the hope of its organisers, Mike Horne and Tim Richardson.
 With a somewhat apocalyptic atmosphere swirling when it came time to choose a theme, Pi Wars organisers declared the 2020 event - the sixth Raspberry Pi robot battle weekend - would have a Disaster Zone theme.

 Fans of zombie films, dystopia, and event horizons rubbed their hands in glee.
-The most switched-on 76 teams (of the 128 that applied) nabbed a place in the three-day competition which sees competitor Raspberry Pi-controlled robots pit their skills against each other in a range of non-destructive battles and challenges.
+The most switched-on 76 teams (of the 128 that applied) nabbed a place in the two-day competition which sees competitor Raspberry Pi-controlled robots pit their skills against each other in a range of non-destructive battles and challenges.
 Both autonomous and remote-controlled robots jostle for victory by completing up to seven fiendishly complex tasks.

 In previous years almost all the courses have been built by co-organiser Tim Richardson.
 This year sees several other course builders get in on the act, including Phil Hall with his Eco Disaster challenge [pictured].
 Here, robots must navigate a course away from the toxic sludge spilled by an overturned tanker and reach the safe zone.